-MORROW, Ga. - The University of North Georgia (UNG) women's basketball team used a dominant second quarter to pull away from Clayton State in an 81-62 Peach Belt Conference win Saturday night at The Loch and Mason Barfield Court.
+MORROW, Ga. - The University of North Georgia (UNG) women's basketball team used a dominant second quarter to take control and pull away from host Clayton State in an 81-62 Peach Belt Conference win Saturday night at The Loch and Mason Barfield Court.

 In the opening frame UNG shot 8-for-16 from the field and was led by a combined 13 points from Caroline Martin and Averie Jones.
 Zaynah Preston hit a game-tying free throw with one second remaining in the first quarter to even the score at 18.